fre-sch/json-transmute/README.md

 Define transformations of JSON with JSON.

 This document does not describe a specific implementation, it describes the Transmute *"protocol"* that implementations should adhere to.

+Aside from documenting the operations of Transmute, this repository contains test JSON files, which can be used to validate an implementation.

+## Introduction

 ```typescript
 type JSON = null|boolean|number|string|array|object